A Proofreader’s Guide to Dates in AP Style

 Queen’s career spanned the 70s and 80s.

-Keep an eye out for apostrophes being wrongly used to indicate a plural, too (e.g., 1800’s).
+As with all writing, keep an eye out for apostrophes being wrongly used with years and decades (e.g., 1800’s).

 Starting Sentences with Years